 Located west of Delta just north of Hwy.
 50/6.
 It's possible to approach Marjum and Death Canyons from the east but the majority of the developed climbing is on the west side of the range accessed from the Notch Peak Loop Rd.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for House Range:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for House Range:

 Featured Route For House Range